jsphuebner/esp-egycounter/README.md

     {"id":"1EBZ0100200608","etotal":7497.66699219,"ptotal":-57.16,"pphase":[-127.46,70.30,0.00]}

 So finally we need to setup some low power Linux computer that runs most of the remaining software.
 I use a BeagleBone that comes with Debian Linux.
-All scripts a python, a weird mix of python 2 and 3.
+All scripts are python, a weird mix of python 2 and 3.
 You need python-serial and paho-mqtt for Python.
 Also the mosquitto MQTT broker.
 That is pretty much it.
 I have it located near my Ethernet switch to not have to rely on a wifi connection.

 # Charging the battery
 Now lets look into how we can put energy into out battery.
 I use an NMC battery that is well balanced and that I decided to run without BMS.
 That is not a brilliant idea and I don't recommend it and plan to change it.
 But somehow I have to explain the lack of any BMS communication in the scripts later.
 The battery has an easy SoC curve, it is 50.2V when full and about 40V when empty.
 By leaving some margin to these extremes I get away without the BMS.